 A lot can change in seven years—so I think this blog post is overdue.

-I also think, in this crazy, hectic world that seems to change from one day to the next, this promise to you is overdue.
+I also think, in this crazy, hectic world that seems to change faster and faster from one day to the next, this promise to you is overdue.

 So, if you don’t mind, allow me the opportunity to take a look back, share what has changed, and commit to you what will never change, here at Becoming Minimalist.